microsoft/MSLab/README.md

 # So what is it good for?

 Simulations such as
-* how to script against nano servers
+* how to script against servers
 * how to automate configuration
 * what will happen when I run this and that command
 * how change drive in S2D cluster